Reincarnation: Yoruba

 The most common, widespread Yoruba reincarnation belief is ipadawaye, meaning "the ancestor's rebirth".
 According to this belief, the reincarnating person will reincarnate along their familial lineage.
-When a person dies, they go to orun (heaven) and will live with the ancestors in either orunrere (good heaven) or orunapaadi (bad heaven).
+When a person dies, they go to Ọrun and will live with the ancestors in either Ọrun rere (heaven of goodness) or Ọrun Apaadi (heaven of clay potsherds).
 Reincarnation is believed to be a gift bestowed on ancestors who lived well and experienced a "good" death.
-Only ancestors living in orunrere may return as grandchildren, reincarnating out of their love for the family or the world.
-Children may be given names to indicate which ancestor is believed to have returned, such as Babatide ("father has come"), Babatunde ("father has come again"), and Yetunde ("mother has come again").
+Only ancestors living in Ọrun rere may return as grandchildren, reincarnating out of their love for the family or the world.
+Children may be given names to indicate which ancestor is believed to have returned, such as Babatunde ("father has come again"), and Yetunde ("mother has come again").

-A "bad" death (which includes deaths of children, cruel, or childless people and deaths by punishments from the gods, accidents, suicides, and gruesome murders) is generally believed to prevent the deceased from joining the ancestors and reincarnating again, though some practitioners also believe a person experiencing a "bad" death will be reborn much later into conditions of poverty.
+A "bad" death (which includes deaths of children, cruel, or childless people and deaths by punishments from the deities, accidents, suicides, and gruesome murders) is generally believed to prevent the deceased from joining the ancestors and reincarnating again, though some practitioners also believe a person experiencing a "bad" death will be reborn much later into conditions of poverty.